bhardwajprateek291100/FakeNewsDetection/README.md

 # FakeNewsDetection
-Fake News Detection Using Machine Learning
+Detection Of Fake News Using Different Machine Learning Models and Techniques.